What is a Card?

 2. Decide on Your Card Size

-Before you input your designs on the card, decide on its size first.
+Before you input your designs on the card layout, decide on its size first.
 This is to help you estimate the designs you will be putting.
 If you decide on this later, there will be a possibility that your designs will be altered.

 3. Decide on Your Design

 After having decided on the size, you may now proceed to your design.
-Make sure that it matches the theme of the event you're attending or the service/business that you're advertising.
+Make sure that it matches the event or conference theme you're attending or the service/business that you're advertising.
 You don't wanna mislead your card's recipient.